josephwilk/poetic-computation/README.md

-# Poetic computation
+# poetic-computation
 Exploring code as an art material.

 http://railsgirlssummerofcode.org

 This is a bit of a different project in terms of scope.
-The goal here is to
+Code is often thought about in terms of building solutions, but our goal is a little different:

-`create some open source *art* using code and *share* it with people.`
+`Create an open source piece of *art* using code and *share* it with people.`

 I'm not going to tell you what art to make, but I'm here to help you on the journey.

 Lets make no mistake this is a deeply technical project that will require working with and contributing to many open-source projects.
-Sharing your work with the programming and wider community.
+There is also the opportunity (if you want) to look at various programming languages like Ruby, C++ & Clojure.
+A key part of the project is sharing your work with the programming and wider community.

 Most of my experience is with live coding of music and visuals as part of a performance.
 So that might a good place to start, but anything is possible.
 Examples are a good place explore for ideas.

-### Examples code art
+### Example Code Art

 * Stanford code poetry slam - http://stanford.edu/~mkagen/codepoetryslam/
 * Repl Electric - live coding as a performance: http://www.repl-electric.com